poproar/Barnabas-Instructors-Guide/ngss/index.md

 ## Anticipatory Set:
 Hearing or singing the songs to be used in this lesson: Hot Cross Buns, Twinkle Twinkle Little Star, and Happy Birthday (in case students don’t know them)

-## Reteaching Ideas: (for students who didn’t understand the first time)
-Go over the loop with the tone, pin#, and frequency, to make sure students are using the correct process.

 ## Independent Practice
 Creating the songs Twinkle Twinkle Little Star, Happy Birthday, or Mary had a Little Lamb